Băile Herculane: Climate

+Demography

+According to the 2021 census, the population of the town of Băile Herculane amounts to 3,787 inhabitants, a decrease compared to the previous census in 2011, when 5,008 inhabitants were recorded.
+The majority of residents are Romanians (83.81%), with a Roma minority (1.66%), while for 13.97% the ethnic affiliation is unknown.
+From a religious standpoint, most residents are Orthodox (82.31%), with a Roman Catholic minority (1.85%), and for 14.47% the religious affiliation is unknown.

 The modern spa

 In modern times, the spa town has been visited for its supposedly natural healing properties: hot springs with sulfur, chlorine, sodium, calcium, magnesium and other minerals, as well as negatively ionized air.
 Before World War II, when the first modern hotel was built (i.e. H Cerna, 1930) it remained a popular destination with Western Europeans.
 During the Communist era, mass tourism facilities were built, such as the 8- to 12-storied concrete hotels Roman, Hercules A, Hercules B, Afrodita, Minerva, Diana, UGSR, etc. which dominate the skyline.
 It was visited by all kinds of people but was especially popular with employees and retirees, who would spend their state-allotted vacation vouchers there, hoping to improve their health.
 Today, they share the town with a younger crowd.

+Treatment options include: aerosol therapy; massage; electrotherapy; kinesiotherapy (medical rehabilitation programs); thermal baths in an outdoor pool (with steam); balneotherapy with sulfurous and saline waters; mofettes and mineral water drinking cure; thermotherapy facilities with saunas; hydrokinesitherapy in pools and swimming areas; balneotherapy (sapropelic mud and paraffin wraps); reflexology; cryotherapy; acupuncture, and other procedures.
+The facilities available at this resort allow for the treatment of rickets, rheumatism, and osteoporosis; the alleviation of cardiovascular and arthritic conditions, as well as neurological, dermatological, or pediatric ailments.